greg0ire/git_template/README.md

     git config --add hooks.enabled-plugins php/ctags
     git config --add hooks.enabled-plugins junkchecker

+The `--add` flag is necessary if you don't want to wipe out previously added plugins.

 If you want to enable a plugin on every project, use the `--global` option:

     git config --global --add hooks.enabled-plugins some_plugin